 Eating below your BMR to speed up your weight loss is not a good idea.
 Doing so for 2 or 3 days may not be a problem, and is even used in some diet programs.
 But the potential for significant health problems arises when there is an extreme lack of food over a prolonged time.

--Your basal metabolic rate is the minimum amount of calories your body needs to function properly.
+-Your basic metabolic rate is the minimum amount of calories your body needs to function properly.
 If this amount is not maintained you may lose weight, you may also lose your good health in the process.

-The American College of Sports Medicine recommends a daily amount not lessthan 1200 calories for women, 1800 calories for men.
-Any dramatic reduction should only be done with a doctor’s supervision.
+The American College of Sports Medicine recommends a daily amount not less than 1200 calories for women, 1800 calories for men.
+Any dramatic reduction should only be done with a doctor's supervision.

 What follows are some of the dangers of eating below BMR: